neuronetio/eventorjs/README.md

 # eventorjs (experimental - may change)
 async event emitter on steroids with
 - cascade (waterfall = output of one listener is passed as input for the next one),
-- middlewares (useBefore, useAfter and useAfterAll)
+- middlewares (useBefore, useAfter and useBeforeAll,useAfterAll)
 - before and after events to easly create events before some action and after it
 - event namespaces (event grouping,removing & executing specified group only)
-- wildcards (user.\* = user.creaded user.destroyed etc) and regexp patterns
+- wildcards (user.\* = user.created user.destroyed etc) and regexp patterns

-`eventorjs` was build for loosely coupled inter-module communication and hooks, but can be used for other purposes as well, just like normal event emitter with extra features.
+`eventorjs` was build for loosely coupled inter-module communication as a hooks system, but can be used for other purposes as well, just like normal event emitter with extra features.

 ## nodejs usage
 ```